thequietlife/hackerspager/README.md

 ## Notes on making Cereal Killer's fluro pager

 Making Cereal Killer's fluro pager in the 1995 movie [Hackers](https://en.wikipedia.org/wiki/Hackers_film) was the goal.
-There is something super appealing about retro tech like pagers.
+There is something super appealing about retro tech.
 And being able to tinker to make my own version was another key driver.

 <p align="center">
 <img